- Host Animals

 Heartwater (or cowdriosis) is a tickborne disease of sheep, goats, cattle and some wild ruminants caused by the rickettsia, Ehrlichia ruminantium (previously Cowdria ruminantium).
 It is a small pleomorphic organism (0.2-2.7 µm) and colonies named morula containing varying numbers are found in the cytoplasm of endothelial cells (Cowdry, 1926; Pienaar, 1970).

 Traditional rickettsial taxonomy assigned Cowdria ruminantium as the sole member of the genus Cowdria in the tribe Ehrlichieae.
 This was one of three tribes within the family Rickettsiaceae in the order Rickettsiales which initially encompassed all intracellular bacteria but from which the Chlamydiae were later removed (Moulders, 1984).
 The obligate intracellular nature of E. ruminantium, coupled with morphological features suggestive of a Chlamydia-like life cycle led to confusion as to its position in the ehrlichial hierarchy (Uilenberg, 1983).
-In 2001, Dumler et al. defined after 16S ribosomal DNA and groESL gene comparisons that all members of the tribes Ehrlichieae and Wolbachieae had to be transferred to the family Anaplasmataceae and that the family Rickettsiaceae had to be eliminated.
-In Anaplasmataceae, four genera are present Anaplasma, Ehrlichia, Wolbachia and Neorickettsia.
-The genus Ehrlichia now includes E. ruminantium (formerly Cowdria ruminantium) but no longer Anaplasma bovis, phagocytophila, and HGE (belonging now to genus Anaplasma) and the genus neorickettsia (including Ehrlichia sennetsu and Ehrlichia risticii).
-In this reorganization, E. ruminantium is closer to E. chaffeensis, ewingii, muris, ovis and canis.
+After 16S ribosomal RNA and groESL gene comparisons, Dumler et al. (2001) defined that all members of the tribes Ehrlichieae and Wolbachieae should be transferred to the family Anaplasmataceae and the genus Ehrlichia was emended to include Ehrlichia ruminantium (formerly Cowdria ruminantium).
+The family Anaplasmataceae currently includes Ehrlichia, Anaplasma, Aegyptianella, Neorickettsia, Wolbachia, ‘Candidatus Neoehrlichia’ and ‘Candidatus Xenohaliotis’ (Thomas et al., 2016).

 Economic impact and prevalence

 Heartwater is one of the main tickborne diseases together with theileriosis and trypanosomosis in tropical countries.
 For the Southern Africa Development Community (Angola, Botswana, Malawi, Mozambique, South Africa, Swaziland, Tanzania and Zimbabwe) the losses are estimated around 47.6 millions of dollars per year.
 Important losses are due to mortality, diminution of productivity in farming systems and cost of treatment (use of antibiotics and acaricides).
 It is a major, and in some instances, the most important obstacle against introducing high producing animals into Africa with the aim of upgrading or replacing local stock (Uilenberg, 1982a).
-It is a major disease problem when local animals are, usually for the sake of grazing, moved from heartwater-free to heartwater-infected areas (Neitz, 1967).
+It is a major disease problem when local animals are moved from heartwater-free to heartwater endemic areas (Neitz, 1967).
 It remains a problem and a threat in endemic areas especially amongst small stock (Thomas and Mansvelt, 1957).
 The effect of dipping and environmental changes influences endemic stability, which is often difficult or impossible to manipulate (Bezuidenhout and Bigalke, 1987).

 Host AnimalsTop of page